cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 **3.3.5**
 - Improve Custom Drone Skill Drivers so that they are smarter, and may miss when the target is fast.
 - Add a config option to make vanilla drones smarter, eliminating the problem of them attacking their owners.

-**3.3.4**
-- Add Arms Race support from Chen's Classic Items for Laser Drone.
-- Update the icon for Artifact of Machines.
-- Rework the spawning system of drones in Artifact of Machines so that spawn weights are respected.
-- Add more config options for Artifact of Machines to control which drone spawns through weights.
-- Add an API so that ground drones should stay on ground when spawned by Artifact of Machines.

 *For the full changelog, check this [wiki page](https://github.com/cheeeeeeeeeen/RoR2-ChensGradiusMod/wiki/Changelog).*